pyflosic/pyflosic/INSTALL.md

  $ vi ../CMakeLists.txt
  ```
 Search for libxc in CMakeLists.txt (should be the 2nd entry) and comment out the line include libxc version 3.0.1
-and comment in the line with the newer libxc version.
+and comment in the line with the newer libxc version (e.g. 4.2.3).

 ```bash
 $ cmake ..